CodeNameFox06/openhospital/README.md

         git clone --recurse-submodules https://github.com/informatici/openhospital

- 2. Run the script that compiles the projects *core* and *gui*, and assembles the portable distributions:
+ 2. Run the script that compiles the *core* and *gui* of the project, and assembles the portable distributions:

         cd openhospital
         ./build_poh.sh